bauerch/thread-extension/docs/control.rst

 .. py:currentmodule:: src.thread_extension.control

-The :class:`ThreadControlMixin` class extends typical `Threads objects <https://docs. python.org/3/library/threading.html#thread-objects>`_ by adding additional events to pause and stop threads at runtime.
+The :class:`ThreadControlMixin` class extends typical `Threads objects <https://docs.python.org /3/library/threading.html#thread-objects>`_ by adding a state machine.
+It allows thread objects to make use of additional control states to enable pause, resume and stop events at runtime.
 This is especially useful in case of continuous running activities e.g. monitoring tasks or batch jobs processed in the background.

+.. _link-state-diagram:

 The following state diagram illustrates the control flow of the mixin.

-.. _link-status-diagram:

 .. image:: resources/state_diagram_thread_control_mixin.png
   :scale: 54%